ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 -   double descent
     -   finetune for a long time, does double descent happen when train loss is 0?
     -   anything special about generating text that makes double descent not a good choice?
+-   better to train on repeated parts of dataset, or go through a large dataset once

 ### Hyperparameter tuning